tomwhartung/groja.com/README.md

 ### 7. Update new About page, creating sections as appropriate

+- Leaving the affiliate marketing buttons on this page alone for now
+- Finish artsyvisions, and add the links there, then come back to this - then deploy
+- This took some effort, but I am very happy with the result.

 ### 8. Update existing Your Portrait page

+- This took some effort, but I am very happy with the result.

 ### 9. Revamp existing Home page

+- This took some effort, but I am very happy with the result.

 ### 10. Update existing conversion pages as appropriate

+- This took some effort, but I am very happy with the result.